Changi Village: Others

 The Changi Park Connector which runs through the estate connects Changi Beach Park with Pasir Ris Park.
 At the other end of Changi Beach Park there is the Coastal Park Connector which runs all the way to the East Coast Park.

 Places of worship in the area include the Maranatha Bible Presbyterian Church and Sree Ramar Hindu Temple.

 The area falls under the jurisdiction of the Bedok Police Division and the 2nd Singapore Civil Defence Force DIV HQ.

 Transportation

-Train

-Changi is served by 3 MRT stations, Changi Airport on the East West MRT line, Upper Changi on the Downtown MRT line and Expo which is an interchange station for both lines.
-All of the stations are located in the south or central of Changi, hence there are no MRT stations in the vicinity of Changi Village or the airfreight centre, located in the north.
-Xilin MRT station is under construction as part of the Downtown line extension and would bring greater connectivity to Changi Business Park when it opens in 2024.
-There are however plans for the northern part of Changi as well as the Changi Airport Terminal 5 to be linked via the Cross Island MRT line and Thomson-East Coast MRT line.
+There are no MRT stations in the near vicinity of the area.

 Changi Village Bus Terminal

 Changi Village Bus Terminal was opened in 1975 to take over operations from the former smaller road side Changi Point Bus Terminal.
 It was built over the site of the former Changi Cinema.
 The bus terminal comprises a small boarding and alighting berth area for bus services that is directly adjacent to the hawker centre.
 The bus terminal continues to be operated by SBS Transit despite its close location to the areas where Go-Ahead Group bus services operate.

 Bus services 2, 29, 59 and 109 operate from the terminal and head towards Kampong Bahru Bus Terminal, Tampines Bus Interchange, Bishan Bus Interchange, and Serangoon Bus Interchange respectively.
 Service 2 additionally goes to every MRT station on the East West line between Tanah Merah and Bugis.
 There are more bus services that ply Loyang Avenue which lies directly south of the area, these services are 9, 19 and 89 which originate from the Changi Airfreight Centre.